mjung5/mjung5.github.io/_posts/2021-8-19-First-Blog-Post.md

 ---
 layout: post
-title: From Statistician to Data Scientist
+title: From Statistician To Data Scientist
 ---

 What do you think being a data scientist is about?